BAM-hub/gamerSite/README.md

  * GridFS for storing images in MongoDB.

 ## App Diagram
-This an abstract Diagram of How I handeld Compnent interaction with the database, authentecation And Access Control.
+This an abstract Diagram of How I handeld Compnent interaction with the Backend, authentecation And Access Control.
 ![gamersiteDiagram](https://user-images.githubusercontent.com/78625404/175077427-08a4a08e-9fa6-4ad7-8597-8f3fe67e47b0.png)

 ## To try This app You need to.